ChronoAero/ChronoAero/README.md

 ## I'm a high school student and simply a ~~hacker~~ programmer👾

 - 🌱 I’m currently learning everything 🤣
-- ⚡ I like to play games (for fun though, not for competitive purpose, I'm not that good, shoot)
+- ⚡ I like to code, study, and play games (for fun though, not for competitive purpose, I'm not that good, shoot)
 - 💬 If you want to reach me out, you can contact me via ```{ Discord: Chrono#9327, Email: tanjoshua13tj@gmail.com }```

 ## Language and tools